 Under a USACE Fort Worth District IDIQ contract, OEI led a multidiscipline A/E team on-site to provide a Facility Condition Assessment (FCA) of over 30 buildings and associated facilities at three Defense Logistics Agency (DLA) compounds in the San Diego area.
 The OEI team assessed approximately 1,000,000 square feet of buildings and over 20 acres of paving and fencing.
 Providing logistical support to DoD agencies, the facilities include fuel storage, transmission, industrial plants, distribution facilities, warehouses for bulk storage and material distribution and reutilization, and administrative office space.
 BUILDER Sustainment Management System and its field tool BUILDER Remote Entry Database (BRED) was used for building the facility inventory and documenting the facility conditions.
 BRED output was used for quality control to ensure all facilities were assessed and that the assessments were internally consistent and correctly documented.
 Life safety issues were noted on special forms for more rapid resolution.
 The OEI team ensured compliance with regulations and protocols, including Antiterrorism and Operation Security and the safety manual.

-Deliverables included a Quality Control Plan (QCP), Safety and Health Plans, FCA photos, Draft Package (BUILDER report, plus all associated supporting materials including photos, calculations, Eagle View Technologies roof reports, In brief/Out brief reports, sketches, GIS data, and walk
+- OEI Business Lines: A/E Design, Support

 - Facility Condition Assessments

 - Multidiscipline team

 - BUILDER assessments

 - OEI coordinated 16 assessors in the field

 - 30 buildings and facilities

 - Assessments included buildings, roofs, infrastructure (civil components), plumbing, electrical, HVAC, fire protection, architectural components, mechanical

-- Completed the assessments in half the time, in part due to innovative approaches to roof assessments, which resulted in what is now a patent-pending device
+- Completed the assessments in half the time, in part due to innovative approaches to roof assessments, resulting in a patented device